guychauliac/javaa.org/_posts/2023-05-02-blog-with-jekyll.markdown

 {% highlight shell %}
 cd mysite
-jekyll serve --hosts 0.0.0.0
+jekyll serve --host 0.0.0.0
 {% endhighlight %}

-The --hosts 0.0.0.0 will tell Jekyll to run on all network interfaces.
+'--hosts' 0.0.0.0 will tell Jekyll to run on all network interfaces.

 Check on the host system if the Jekyll website can be reached by browsing to [http://localhost:8080](http://localhost:8080)

+### Applying changes

+Whenever a change is made to any of the files use **jekyll build** to regenerate the html content.
+The jekyll build needs to be executed from within the container.
+This can be achieved by running a second shell in the container.

 ## Publishing to github pages